NixOS/nix/doc/manual/source/store/derivation/outputs/content-address.md

 ## Fixed-output content-addressing {#fixed}

-In this case the content-address of the *fixed* in advanced by the derivation itself.
+In this case the content address of the *fixed* in advanced by the derivation itself.
 In other words, when the derivation has finished [building](@docroot@/store/building.md), and the provisional output' content-address is computed as part of the process to turn it into a *bona fide* store object, the calculated content address must much that given in the derivation, or the build of that derivation will be deemed a failure.

 The output spec for an output with a fixed content addresses additionally contains: